google/differential-privacy/examples/go/README.md

 Another interesting observation is that there are 35 visits with duration of 110 minutes.
 Looking at the dataset, it can be seen that they are all from different visitors.
-The probability of keeping a partition with 35 users is equal to 1 (see the chart above), which is why it isn’t eliminated.
+The probability of keeping a partition with 35 privacy units (visitors) is equal to 1 (see the chart above), which is why it isn’t eliminated.